-- 4.8 Children in Need A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health ordevelopment, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
+5.4.1.
+A child in need is defined under the Children Act 1989 as a child who is unlikely to achieve or maintain a reasonable level of health or development, or whose health and development is likely to be significantly or further impaired, without the provision of services; or a child who is disabled.
 The Local Authority is required to provide series for children in need for the purposes of safeguarding and promoting their welfare.
-Childrenin need may be assessed under section 17 of the Children Act 1989. - 4.9 Children suffering or likely to suffer significant harm Local authorities, with the help of other organisations as appropriate, have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonablecause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse (including domestic abuse) and neglect, female genital mutilation or other so-called honour based violence, and extra-familial threats like radicalisation and sexual exploitation.

-4.10 All pupils identified as children in need or children at risk will be provided with the appropriate levels of pastoral support led by a DSL in conjunction with Heads of Year and form tutors.
+Children in need may be assessed under section 17 of the Children Act 1989.

+5.5.
+Children suffering or likely to suffer significant harm

+- 5.5.1.
+Local authorities, with the help of other organisations as appropriate, have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse (including domestic abuse) and neglect, female genital mutilation or other so-called honour based violence, and extra-familial threats like radicalisation and sexual exploitation. - 5.5.2.
+All pupils identified as children in need or children at risk will be provided with the appropriate levels of pastoral support led by a DSL in conjunction with Heads of Year and form tutors.